lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 # Permanent File Systems

-Do not use permanent file systems as work directories:
+Do not use permanent filesystems as work directories:

 - Even temporary files are kept in the snapshots and in the backup tapes over a long time, senselessly filling the disks,